 Elvis Presley’s Graceland

-Your final music stop of the day is Elvis Presley’s Graceland, Memphis’ most popular attraction.
+Elvis Presley’s Graceland, Memphis’ most popular attraction, is not to be missed.
 Pay homage to the King of Rock n’ Roll as you tour his eclectically designed rooms, see his famous jumpsuits, albums and other memorabilia, and pay respects in the Meditation Garden.
 Opt for the interactive iPad tour as John Stamos hosts the audio presentation with commentary and stories told by Elvis’ daughter, Lisa Marie.

 Memphis Brooks Museum of Art